 Sometimes the best ideas come from unlikely sources.
 If you’re soliciting feedback from your employees, find out what they think the company should be doing to improve its offerings.
 Encourage employees to separate their ideas from their current role.
 What could the company do to improve as a whole?

-This is another way to deliver an open-ended question that encourages employees to share what’s on their mind and how they would go about making changes.
+This is another way to deliver an open-ended employee feedback questions that encourage employees to share what’s on their mind and how they would go about making changes.
 Employees’ answers can be telling – you’re likely to find out if they’re satisfied with the company culture thanks to this question.
-Furthermore, framing a question in this way encourages employees to be more solutions-oriented and can naturally lead to a conversation on ownership for implementing their suggestions.
+Furthermore, framing employee feedback questions in this way encourages employees to be more solutions-oriented and can naturally lead to a conversation on ownership for implementing their suggestions.

 Are you transparent with your employees?
 You may think you are, but many employees may feel as though management is completely opaque.
 When management makes a decision, even if it’s an unpopular one, employees deserve an explanation.

 5. How can we do a better job of delivering constructive feedback?